jenkinsci/custom-war-packager/README.md

 Features:

-* Rebuilding Jenkins core with custom dependencies (e.g. Remoting or Stapler)
+* Rebuilding Jenkins core with custom dependencies (e.g., Remoting or Stapler)
 * Adding extra libraries to the Jenkins core so that they can be used in extensions

 ### Limitations

-Currently the tool is in the alpha state.
+Currently, the tool is in the alpha state.
 It has some serious limitations:

 * All built artifacts with Git source are being installed to the local repository
   * Versions are unique for every commit, so beware of local repo pollution
 * System properties work only for a custom `jenkins.util.SystemProperties` class defined in the core
-  * Use Groovy Hook Scripts if you need to setup other system properties
+  * Use Groovy Hook Scripts if you need to set up other system properties
-* `libPatches` steps bundles only a specified JAR file, but not its dependencies.
-Dependencies need to be explicitly packaged as well if they change compared to the base WAR file.
+* `libPatches` steps bundles only a specified JAR file, but not its dependencies Dependencies need to be explicitly packaged as well if they change compared to the base WAR file
   * `libExcludes` can be used to remove dependencies which are not required anymore